agiledev-students-spring2023/final-project-highvintage/UX-DESIGN.md

 - User can click on the "Ask Highvintager" button to go to the discussion post page.
 - User can like and comment on other user's posts similar to other social media apps.
 - User can save posts to refer to them later.
+- User can click the button in the bottom menu bar to toggle between different pages.

 ---